Kanal 5 (Swedish TV channel): American administration

 The channel made heavy losses during its first years.
-In 1991, it was sold to Scandinavian Broadcasting System, headed by Harry E. Sloan, who had already bought Kanal 2 in Copenhagen and TV Norge in Norway.
-He renamed the channel TV5, but the French language TV5 complained and the channel had to be called TV5 Nordic.
+In September 1991, Carlgren sold 75% of the channel to TV1 Europa (later renamed Scandinavian Broadcasting System), headed by Harry E. Sloan, who had already bought Kanal 2 in Copenhagen and TVNorge in Norway.
+He renamed the channel TV5 and in November of that year moved to the Tele-X satellite where TV4 was already present.
+However, the French language TV5, complained and the channel had to be called TV5 Nordic.
 This was still in the early years of cable television and French TV5 still had widespread distribution in Swedish cable networks.
-TV5 Nordic finally had to drop its name in 1994, and became known as Femman ("The Five").
-On 4 February 1996, the channel was named Kanal 5.
+With the new owners, investments were being made in bringing more imported American TV series, such as Star Trek and Bonanza.